 Please note: We offer a wide variety of financial support to make courses affordable.
 Just visit our online Help Centre for more information on a range of topics including fees, online learning and FAQs.

-This one-day in-college literature course focuses on exploring poetry and giving you the skills to understand the techniques that it uses to create emotional affect in its readers.
-We will be reading a wide and diverse range of verse from the canonical to the lesser known including modern and contemporary poetry.
+This in-college literature course focuses on exploring poetry and giving you the skills to understand the techniques that it uses to create emotional affect in its readers.
+We will be reading a wide and diverse range of verse from the canonical to the lesser known, including modern and contemporary poetry.
 Throughout, we will be analysing how the poem works to create meanings through the use of sound, tone and mood, voice, and choice of language.
 We will additionally be investigating how poetic form and structure affects what the poem can do, and how figurative language and imagery add depth, richness and complexity to poetic texts.
-Finally, we will be attentive to references and allusions, and the way poetry speaks back to previous verse creating a productive dialogue across times, cultures and gender.
+Finally, we will be attentive to references and allusions, and the way poetry speaks back to previous verse, creating a productive dialogue across times, cultures and gender.

 What will we cover?